japila-books/spark-sql-internals/docs/hive/HiveClient.md

 `HiveClient` is the <<contract, contract>> for retrieving metadata from a Hive metastore.

-NOTE: link:HiveClientImpl.adoc[HiveClientImpl] is the only available `HiveClient` in Spark SQL.
+NOTE: HiveClientImpl.md[HiveClientImpl] is the only available `HiveClient` in Spark SQL.

 `HiveClient` offers _safe_ variants of many methods that do not report exceptions when a relational entity is not found in a Hive metastore, e.g. <<getTableOption, getTableOption>> for <<getTable, getTable>>.